gip/resque-telework/README.md

 Configuration
 -------------

 Telework requires a configuration class to be added to your app.
-An example class (show below and in the config/example/telework.rb) is included for convenience.
+An example class (show below and in the `config/example/telework.rb`) is included for convenience.
 This file should be modified to reflect your own environment.
 It is necessary to make sure the file is loaded at startup by Rails as Telework will instantiate the class upon startup.
-The simplest way to achieve this is to copy the modified telework.rb file into your app config/initializers directory.
+The simplest way to achieve this is to copy the modified `telework.rb` file into your app `config/initializers` directory.

-The TeleworkConfig class allows for your app to retrieve information regarding versioning of your source code, hostname and related data.
+The `TeleworkConfig` class allows for Telework to retrieve information regarding versioning of your source code, hostname and related data.
 As the example class has been developed for git and github, users of these revision control systems will potentially have to update a single line in the example file.
 Subversion users will have to do more work as TeleworkConfig needs to be able to retrieve revision information.

 ```ruby
 # Initializer for the resque-telework config plugin